Your trusted adviser for R&D Tax Credits and R&D Grants

 The application consists of three steps which must be accepted in succession: a short proposal, a long proposal and a face-to-face interview with the EIC jury.

-As a European funding mechanism, the EIC Accelerator is open to applications from EU member states and countries associated with the programme (such as Norway, Iceland and the UK).
+As a European funding mechanism, the EIC Accelerator is open to applications from EU member states and countries associated with the programme like Norway, Iceland and the UK.

-Companies at TRL 9 or already at commercialisation can apply for grant-only or equity-only funding to enable scaling.
+Companies at TRL 9 (already at commercialisation stage) can apply for grant-only or equity-only funding to enable scaling.

-Applicants may submit only one application to the EIC Accelerator at a time.
-If a legal entity submits the same or an improved proposal to the EIC Accelerator (either Challenges or Open call) and it is rejected three times at any stage—short proposal, full proposal, or interview—it will no longer be eligible to apply to the EIC Accelerator under the Horizon Europe Framework Programme, which runs through the end of 2027.
+Importantly, applicants can only submit one application to the EIC Accelerator at a time.
+If you submit the same or an improved proposal to the EIC Accelerator (either Challenges or Open call) and it’s rejected three times at any stage, it’ll no longer be eligible to apply to the EIC Accelerator which runs through the end of 2027.

 The EIC Accelerator prioritises innovations that address critical societal challenges, including: